 Crop Science has a broad portfolio to combat tough-to-control and resistant weeds.
 A well-thought-out herbicide program, using multiple modes of action, should be implemented to sustainably manage weeds.
 Before applying any herbicide, please read the entire label for the best possible results and to confirm that the product is effective on the weeds you wish to control.
 Not every product is suitable for every situation, and use of the correct application technique will ensure the best results.

-The following Crop Science solutions are valuable tools to consider for your program.
+The following Bayer solutions are valuable tools to consider for your program.